55 new bars, restaurants and beach clubs opening soon in Dubai

 From one of Madrid’s finest culinary stars comes the international street food eatery, StreetXO by Dabiz Muñoz, a concept we’re particularly excited about.
 In an informal and relaxed setting at The Link at One&Only Za’abeel, expect haute cuisines with a dynamic edge, inspired by street food from all over the world.

-StreetXO, The Link, One&Only Za’abeel, opens late 2023. oneandonlyresorts.com
+StreetXO, The Link, One&Only Za’abeel, opening early 2024. oneandonlyresorts.com

 A One&Only homegrown concept already found in the Maldives and Montenegro is Tapasake, a refined poolside experience that serves elevated Nikkei cuisine.
 In Dubai, you’ll find it perched atop The Link with access to the UAE’s longest infinity pool.
 Alongside dining in the restaurant, guests will be able to enjoy the Japanese-Peruvian menu poolside on plush cabanas, while admiring the show-stopping views of the Dubai skyline.

-Tapasake, The Link, One&Only Za’abeel, opens late 2023. oneandonlyresorts.com
+Tapasake, The Link, One&Only Za’abeel, opening February 2024. oneandonlyresorts.com

 View this post on Instagram